Adewale1010/alx-higher_level_programming/0x03-python-data_structures/README.md

 4-new_in_list.py: Python function that replaces an element in a list at a specific position without modifying the original list
-5-no_c.py: Python function that removes all characters c and C from a string 6-print_matrix_integer.py: Python function that prints a matrix of integers
+5-no_c.py: Python function that removes all characters c and C from a string 6-print_matrix_integer.py: Python function that prints a matrix of integers 6-print_matrix_integer.py: Python function that prints a matrix of integers